inauhaus/Visual-neuroscience-rig-documentation/README.md

 4) Hard code changes in the following files

   configCom.m:
-Change the ip address to that of the visua-stimulus-controller ('computer A').
+Change the ip address to that of 'computer A'.

   configureMstate.m
-Change Mstate.monitor to 'LIN'.
-This means that its a "linear" look-up table for the gamma function so it doesn't have to access any   gamma files while you are first setting up.
+For a quick start, set Mstate.monitor to 'LIN', which stands for linear.
+It will not access a calibration file.
 The other monitor display strings are shown in updateMonitor.m.

   updateMonitor.m:
 Under each monitor 'case', you will provide the file location of your gamma calibration.
-You will also define the size of each the     display (cm).
-The 'LIN' case is used when you don't have a calibration yet, or you don't want to use one.
-The monitor being used is set remotely in the visual-stimulus-controller GUI.
+You will also define the size of each     display case (cm).
+The 'LIN' case is used when you don't have a calibration yet, or don't want to use one (e.g. while calibrating).
+The desired monitor in your lab (e.g. "LCD", etc.) is set remotely in the visual-stimulus-controller GUI.
+Some examples of different monitors from our lab are shown as the different cases.

 # [widefield-imaging](https://github.com/inauhaus/widefield-imaging)